debba/slate/source/includes/reports.md

 - `start` parameter is a date formatted as 'YYYY-MM-DD'
 - `end` parameter is a date formatted as 'YYYY-MM-DD'
 - `page` parameter represents the page number
-- `filter` parameter is the search filter
+- `filter` parameter is the search filter for email
 - `tz` is the timezone offset (default: `+01:00`)

 > Request headers: